dharanipajani/Bike-Sharing-Demand-Prediction/README.md

 This project showcases how classical regression techniques combined with effective feature engineering and evaluation metrics can solve a real-world prediction problem.
 It highlights the importance of understanding data patterns before applying machine learning models.

-This project showcases how classical regression techniques combined with effective feature engineering and evaluation metrics can solve a real-world prediction problem.
-It highlights the importance of understanding data patterns before applying machine learning models.